jamesoff/simplemonitor/alerting.md

 * email: Sends an email when a monitor fails.
 Sends an email when it succeeds again.
 Requires an SMTP server to talk to.
 Non-urgent (all monitors will trigger this alerter.)
 * bulksms: Sends an SMS alert when a monitor fails.
 Does not send an alert for when it succeeds again.
 Uses the [BulkSMS](http://www.bulksms.co.uk) service, which requires subscription.
 The messages are sent over HTTP on port 5567.
 (Urgent, so urgent=0 monitors will not trigger an SMS.)
 * syslog: Writes an entry to the syslog when something fails or succeeds.
 Not supported on Windows.
+* execute: Executes an arbitary command when something fails or recovers.

 ## Defining an alerter
 The section name should be the name of your alerter.
 This is the name you should give in the “alerters” setting in the reporting section of the main configuration.
 All alerters share these settings: